openebs-archive/openebs-docs/docs/jiva.md

 ### Jiva

 Jiva has a single container image for both controller and replica.
 Docker image is available at https://hub.docker.com/r/openebs/jiva/ .
-Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
-The entire Jiva engine is written in GO language and runs entirely in the user space.
-LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
+Each Jiva Volume comprises of a Jiva Controller (or Target) and a set of Jiva Replicas.
+The Jiva controller synchronously replicates the incoming IO to the Jiva replicas.
 The replica considers a Linux sparse file as the foundation.
-It supports thin provisioning, snapshotting, cloning of storage volumes.
+It supports thin provisioning, snapshotting of storage volumes.

 ![Jiva storage engine of OpenEBS](/docs/assets/jiva.png)